kilbot/WooCommerce-POS-Manual/en/settings/pos-access.md

 read_private_shop_coupons
 ```
 _see the `Capability | Access` table below for more infos._

+_Note_: The _Cashier_ role does not allow regular WooCommerce operations (like editing products, creating customers ...) nor anything related to the WordPress site management.

 ### Adding WooCommerce related capabilities to the Cashier role
 If they wish to promote the _Cashier_ role Store owners can use the POS Access settings to grant additional WooCommerce privileges.